 We want Breathing Space to do two things: help people connect with each other and support the freelance artistic community in the northwest.
 This is a programme in four distinct parts that are all led by questions, and will take place from May to August.

 There will be many ways to take part and we will be regularly posting these opportunities!
 This is a programme for everyone in different ways: some aspects will be for everyone to take part in, some will be directed towards artists, some for our volunteers and some for the students living on the campus at Lancaster University.

 Breathing Space consisted of the following projects:

 Walking/Moving/Seeing has three Lancaster-based artists from different arts disciplines responding to our one hour of daily exercise.
 These artists are: Louise Ann Wilson, Jenny Reeves and Darren Andrews.

 Is There Anybody Out There? will start with a call-out for artists from across Lancashire to re-consider their practice from a position of social isolation and will prioritise proposals from D/deaf and disabled artists.
 Each creative enquiry will specifically address how we can make connections with each other during social isolation.

 Catalyst for Conversation is a series of four online workshops and discussions taking place from May to September.
 This is an opportunity for artists, industry experts and participants from across the world to exchange ideas and what they know through topics of value to them all.
-Going Out, In is our final webinar in this series and we hope you can join us on Monday 12 October, 7:30-9:00.
+Going Out, In is our final (rescheduled) webinar in this series and we hope you can join us on Monday 12 October, 7:30-9:00.